jgmalcolm/jgmalcolm.github.io/_drafts/priorities.md

 My job is to pave the way.
 To define targets, chart a course, communicate, coordinate, and set standards for those that follow.

+No one ever said "I got to where I am because I watched a lot of movies."
+Cut that shit out.